CaseyMatthews/kivy-pong-tutorial/README.md

 #### Download Source Code and Set Up Local Environment

+With pipenv, create a virtual environment in the project's directory using the required python version.

 1. Clone this repository: `git clone https://github.com/CaseyMatthews/kivy-pong-tutorial.git`

 2. Navigate to the project directory.

-3. Initialize the pipenv virtual environment: `pipenv shell`.
+3. Initialize the pipenv virtual environment: `pipenv install --python path/to/python/install/python.exe`.
+Replace the path with python's install location as previously noted.

 ---